 - Multiple assets — the author does not limit his test with EUR/USD but instead uses 6 currency pairs, 4 commodities, 1 stock market index, and 4 US Treasury notes of varying maturity.

 - The main disadvantage is that it is largely outdated.
 The markets have changed significantly since before 2007.
 Although the main conclusions still hold, the difference is in nuances.
-For example, everything written about Swiss franc is hardly applicable to the currency after September 6, 2011.
+For example, everything written about Swiss franc is hardly applicable to the periods when the currency is being pegged by the Swiss National Bank.
 The derivative markets used for news predictions in the paper no longer operate.
 Also, hardly any of the URLs provided in the article work anymore.

 - Limited scope — no research of the monetary policy decisions, which appear to be the major market movers in post-2008 markets.
 There is also no research on foreign macro releases except EU HICP.

-If you have any questions, comments or opinions regarding The Impact of Economic News on Financial Markets by John C. Parker, please feel free to post them using the commentary form below.
+If you have any questions, comments, or opinion regarding The Impact of Economic News on Financial Markets by John C. Parker, please feel free to post them using our Forex forum.